 Don’t be afraid of LinkedIn… it just might just be the single greatest resource available to you in today’s digital world.
-A world where old-school face-to-face intimacy is giving way to the seemingly evolving preference for online interactions.
-Where else can tell your story and have it visible to the entire world and not look like an arrogant self-promoter?
+A world where old-school face-to-face intimacy is giving way to the evolving preference for online interactions.
+Where else can tell your story and have it be visible to the entire world and not look like an arrogant self-promoter?
 What other platform allows you to communicate your professional experience, personal interests, attributes, academic accomplishments and even provides a place to display a quality photograph of yourself.
 What other utility indexes as well as any paid SEO with each of the various search engines?
 Yes, that would be LinkedIn.

-With the evolution of LinkedIn, the “network effect” is clearly evidenced in that a quarter of a billion people are part of this growing platform and damn near every major corporation has a line in the LinkedIn pond and sooner or later they will probably be looking for someone just like you!
-Most professionals are now relying on the personal visibility provided by a well-crafted LinkedIn profile and most recruiters are relying on the fact that most professionals know the benefits of having their professional qualifications on display for all to see.
+With the evolution of LinkedIn, the “network effect” is clearly evidenced in that over 300 million people are part of this growing platform and damn near every major corporation has a line in the LinkedIn pond and sooner or later they will probably be looking for someone just like you!
+Most professionals are now relying on the personal visibility provided by a well-crafted LinkedIn profile and most recruiters are relying on the fact that most professionals know the benefits of having their qualifications on display for all to see.
 You don’t have to be looking for a new job as a basis for being on LinkedIn, however, we do live in a free-agency society and passive recruiting is rampant!
 And, there’s not many things more flattering than an unsolicited offer.
 Particularly one that substantially improves upon your current package and includes what might just be the career supercharge you need!